Drive sales on autopilot with ecommerce-focused features

 Product images in WooCommerce can directly impact performance and sales.
 Large, unoptimized images can slow down your site, leading to higher bounce rates.

 The probability of a visitor leaving your site increases significantly if the page takes too long to load.
-This is why Google has prioritized page load speeds as a crucial ranking factor.
+This is why Google has prioritized page load speed as a crucial ranking factor.

-Therefore, ensuring your WooCommerce product image sizes are optimized contributes to faster load times and better search visibility.
+WooCommerce product image size optimization contributes to faster load times and better search visibility.

 Recommended WooCommerce product image sizes (by type)